 Greg Ellifritz is Active Response Training’s President and Primary Instructor.

-Greg is a 19-year veteran police officer, spending 13 years as the full time tactical training officer for his central Ohio agency.
+Greg is a 20-year veteran police officer, spending 13 years as the full time tactical training officer for his central Ohio agency.
 In that position, he was responsible for developing and instructing all of the in-service training for a 54-officer police department.
-Prior to his training position, he served as patrol officer, bike patrol officer, bike patrol coordinator, and field training officer for his agency.
-He currently serves as a patrol officer, firearms instructor, and precision marksman.
+Prior to his training position, he served as patrol officer, bike patrol officer, bike patrol coordinator, sniper and field training officer for his agency.

 He has been an active instructor for the Tactical Defense Institute since 2001 and a lead instructor for TDI’s ground fighting, knife fighting, active shooter, impact weapons, and extreme close quarters shooting classes.